sebi06/czitools/README.md

 # czitools

-This repository provided a collection of tools Tools to simplify reading CZI (Carl Zeiss Image) pixel and metadata in Python.
+This repository provided a collection of tools to simplify reading CZI (Carl Zeiss Image) pixel and metadata in Python.
+In addition it also conatins some other usefule utilities to visualize CZI images inside Napari and other things.

 ## Reading the metadata